szabgab/slides/python/files.md

 Implement [ROT13](https://en.wikipedia.org/wiki/ROT13):
 * Create a function that given a string return the rot13 of it.
-* Create a script that given a file it will replace with the rot13 of it.
+* Create a script that given a file it will replace it with the rot13 of it.

 How to check if it works properly: